-MG-SOFT NETCONF Browser Professional Edition is a powerful and user friendly NETCONF client application that lets you retrieve, modify, install and delete the configuration of any NETCONF server device in the network.
-The software provides an intuitive GUI that lets you load any valid YANG or YIN module and represent it in form of a hierarchical tree, containing nodes on which NETCONF operations are performed (get, get-config, lock, unlock, edit-config, copy-config, delete-config, etc.).
+MG-SOFT NetConf Browser Professional Edition is powerful and user-friendly NETCONF and RESTCONF client application that lets you retrieve, modify, install and delete the configuration of any NETCONF and RESTCONF server device in the network.

 The following is a brief list of the main features in MG-SOFT NETCONF Browser Professional Edition.

 NetConf Browser is an application with a modern and intuitive graphical user interface (GUI) that lets you select commands for performing all operations defined by the NETCONF protocol.
 This lets you, for example, select the desired node in the YANG tree and choose the corresponding <get> or <get-config> command from the context menu to easily retrieve the value of the respective leaf, leaf-list, list or container statements or entire subtrees from the selected datastore in the remote NETCONF device.
 Furthermore, NetConf Browser GUI contains dedicated toolbar buttons, dialog boxes, windows and commands that let you quickly and effectively perform other NETCONF operations, such as <lock>, <unlock>, <edit-config>,<copy-config>, <delete-config>, etc. (screen shot).

 Complete support for RESTCONF protocol|